LGBTQ Non-Discrimination in Michigan:

 - 1978: Ann Arbor passes a city-wide ordinance, becoming the first city in Michigan to protect people from discrimination on the basis of sexual orientation.
 One year later, in January 1979, Detroit follows suit, becoming one of the largest cities in the country with an ordinance protecting people from discrimination based on sexual orientation.
 In the following years, many other cities and counties do the same.

-- 1978-2003: Local and national organizations engage in conversations about who LGBT Michiganders are, and support for fully comprehensive non-discrimination grows.
+- 1978-2003: Local and national organizations engage in conversations about who LGBTQ Michiganders are, and support for fully comprehensive non-discrimination grows.

 - December 24, 2003: Governor Jennifer Granholm issues an executive order protecting state employees from discrimination on the basis of sexual orientation.